The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 The GX comes equipped with a comfortable 17″ handle that quietly pulls the belt operating the water flywheel.
 As mentioned before, the flywheel is surprisingly quiet and vibration free due to the strong build quality.

-One difference on the GX Home Rower is the space separation between the users feet.
-The ‘Original’ models have the feet separated approximately 5.5″ (14cm) apart, while the WaterRower GX has them separated at 8.0″ (20.5cm) apart.
+One difference on the GX Home Rower is the space separation between the users’ feet.
+The original models have the feet separated approximately 5.5″ (14cm) apart, while the WaterRower GX has them separated at 8.0″ (20.5cm) apart.

-However, for the average “at home” rower (females especially) this distance was uncomfortable.
-WaterRower changed this distance for the GX Home model to a more comfortable 8.0″ apart.
-This also allowed for a better “monorail” design to go in-between the footrests.
+In response to feedback, WaterRower changed this distance for the GX Home model to a more comfortable 8.0″ apart.
+This also allowed for a better “monorail” design to go in between the footrests.

 Storage

-Luckily, it is very easy and even though it may look heavy it can be done using one hand (although I recommend 2! ).
+Luckily, it is very easy and even though it may look heavy it can be done using one hand (although I recommend 2).

-The stored dimensions are: Depth: 20.0″, Width: 22.25″, Height: 83.5″.
+The stored dimensions are Depth: 20.0″, Width: 22.25″, Height: 83.5″.

 So the floor space is about the size of a chair, but the height can make it difficult to store in a small closet.